-Hatch: New Writing
+Hatch: New Year, New Writing

 A brand new, semi-regular scratch night at the Golden Goose Theatre!

 Come down and get your creative juices flowing with some post-pandemic inspiration and prepare for an exciting night of brand new theatre, poetry and more, from new and existing talent all curated by the award winning team at Elegy.
 Each night will have a different theme, and for our first Hatch of 2023, the theme is 'New Year, New Writing'.
 So come see the hottest new writing around that’s just around the corner, and join us for a glimpse of what the future could be!

 Hatch: New Year, New Writing - Writers